-Caring for a parent, sibling or loved one with Alzheimer’s can be exceptionally rewarding.
+Caring for a parent, sibling or loved one with Alzheimer’s and related forms for dementia can be exceptionally rewarding.
 At the same time, it can include bouts of exhaustion and periods of being emotionally drained.
 As a caregiver, you may be required to make meals, feed, read, clean up, change bedding, offer comfort and good cheer, as well as a long list of other requirements.

 During those unpredictable periods, you'll need to find time to manage your own life.
 And if you have other responsibilities like work or caring for additional family members, it becomes even more important for you to find time to tend to your own needs.
 Because of these responsibilities, it comes as no surprise 38% of family caregivers rate their job as being emotionally stressful.